Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 The exception: the yogic vegetarian

 For a serious practitioner running kundalini techniques daily, the substrate of the body becomes part of the instrument.
-The traditional dietetic literature describes a refinement column, food becomes plasma, plasma becomes blood, blood becomes muscle, muscle becomes fat, fat becomes bone, bone becomes marrow, marrow becomes , the subtle essence the practitioner can then transmute upward through the spine in the kundalini ascent.
+The traditional dietetic literature describes a refinement column: food becomes plasma, plasma becomes blood, blood becomes muscle, muscle becomes fat, fat becomes bone, bone becomes marrow, marrow becomes , the subtle essence the practitioner then transmutes upward through the spine in the kundalini ascent.
 The cleaner and lighter the substrate at the input, the more ojas the column produces at the output.
-This is the same argument I made in the sexual transmutation essay about the conserved vital essence being the most concentrated form of the body's energy.
+This is the same argument made in the sexual transmutation essay about the conserved vital essence being the most concentrated form of the body's energy.

 - Daily B12.
 Methylcobalamin or hydroxocobalamin sublingual, 1,000 to 5,000 mcg/day.
 Non-negotiable.
 Test serum B12 plus methylmalonic acid (MMA) twice a year; serum B12 alone misses functional deficiency.